txtatech/forthttp/README.md

 **QR Code Integration:
 **

 One of the notable features of the Forth Web Interpreter is its QR Code integration.
-The application allows you to generate QR Codes that, when scanned, direct users to a specific set of pre-loaded Forth commands.
-This functionality enables dynamic loading and execution of JavaScript, providing a unique and interactive user experience.
+The application allows you to generate QR Codes that, when scanned, could direct users to a specific set of pre-loaded Forth commands.
+This functionality also enables dynamic loading and execution of JavaScript, providing a unique and interactive user experience.

 **To utilize the QR Code integration:
 **